snowplow-incubator/consent-tracking-accelerator/content/modeling/modeling_1.md

 #### **Step 2:** Run the package

-If it is the first time you would like to process the snowplow_web package then you can run the package the recommended way either through your CLI or from within dbt Cloud with the following command:
+If this is your first time processing the snowplow_web package then you can run the package the recommended way either through your CLI or from within dbt Cloud with the following command:

 ```
 dbt run --selector snowplow_web